onefoursix/cm-api-flume-example/README.md

 - cm_password
 - cluster_name
 - hdfs_service_name
+- cm_api_version -- You can find the correct version number in the chart [here](http://cloudera.github.io/cm_api/docs/releases/)

 The Cloudera Manager login needs to have at least "Cluster Administrator" role to create the Service